Sarafian/1ASOAP/Source/SOAPProxy/README.md

 $proxy2=New-WebServiceProxy -URI $uri -Namespace "SOAP" -Class "Proxy"
 ```

-At this momement, there are two assemblies containing the type `SOAP.Proxy` and all the relevant types.
+At this moment, there are two assemblies containing the type `SOAP.Proxy` and all the relevant types.
 If you would attempt to create an instance of one of this types e.g. `OperationRequest` then you would create a new instance based on the type name `SOAP.OperationRequest` like this

 ```powershell
 $request=[SOAP.OperationRequest]::new()